Matty1850/example-node/README.md

 ### Step 6.
 Enable Auto Deploy

-1. In the Distelli WebUI click the **Applications** link at the top.
+1. In the Pipelines WebUI click the **Applications** link at the top.
 2. In the application list click **nodejsbuilddeploy** name to navigate to the application page.
 3. Click the **Settings** link.